Step 24 – Deceased Estate Administration Guide

 - People who depend on the deceased person financially (relying on the deceased person for bill, rent or maintenance payments or having shared financial commitments like a mortgage).

-Most superannuation funds will offer to nominate non-binding or binding Beneficiaries.
+Most superannuation funds will allow non-binding or binding death benefit nominations of Beneficiaries.

-Non-binding Beneficiaries can be nominated in the super account and is a person who is a dependant or a legal representative.
+Non-binding superannuation Beneficiaries can be nominated in the super account.
+A non-binding super Beneficiary is a person who is a dependant or a legal representative of the deceased.

 If the deceased person had only nominated a non-binding Beneficiary, the superannuation fund will consider the relationship of that non-binding Beneficiary with the member at the time of death and determine if payment will be made to that non-binding Beneficiary or a dependant that they deem more appropriate.